 With this visa you cannot:

-If you wish to enter the UK using a Standard Visitor visa to study on a programme that requires ATAS approval, you are required to provide your ATAS certificate as part of the application process unless you are an exempt nationality (see below).
+If you wish to enter the UK using a Standard Visitor visa or an Electronic Travel Authorisation (ETA) to study on a programme that requires ATAS approval, you are required to provide your ATAS certificate as part of the application process unless you are an exempt nationality (see below).

 Students who are nationals of EU countries, the European Economic Area (EEA), Australia, Canada, Japan, New Zealand, Singapore, South Korea, Switzerland or the United States of America do not need an ATAS certificate.
 The requirement for ATAS clearance applies to all other students on courses flagged for ATAS clearance, regardless of their country of residence.